BKimMD/Opioid-Manager/README.md

 Working on:

-•         Add multi-physician functions
+- Add multi-physician functions

-o   Create pending orders/notes under primary opioid prescriber so they can review/sign-off as view alert on CPRS
+  - Create pending orders/notes under primary opioid prescriber so they can review/sign-off as view alert on CPRS

-o   Managing prescriber buy-in will be complex and require time to consider least intrusive design and ongoing changes based on feedback
+  - Managing prescriber buy-in will be complex and require time to consider least intrusive design and ongoing changes based on feedback

-o  Need to account for providers who opt out, and keep track of which providers have been sent alerts on X number of patients per timeframe
+  - Need to account for providers who opt out, and keep track of which providers have been sent alerts on X number of patients per timeframe

 •         Considering 1-2 patients/wk/provider on a low view alert day until